-MCMC algorithms will converge on the limit to the target distribution, but in practice the MCMC algorithm will run for a pre-determined number of steps, and the convergence diagnostics allow the user to assess whether the samples returned are ``good samples'' from the target distribution.
-We refer the reader to \citet{mcmcdiag} for a comprehensive discussion on convergence diagnostics.
+MCMC algorithms eventually converge to the target distribution, but in practice, the algorithm will run for a pre-determined number of steps, and \textbf{convergence diagnostics} are used to assess whether the samples generated are representative of the target distribution.
+A comprehensive discussion of convergence diagnostics can be found in \citet{mcmcdiag}.

-Convergence diagnostics are necessary every time one runs a Bayesian model.
-The diagnostic informs users that the set of tuples they receive from the algorithm are indeed samples of the posterior distribution of the parameters or that the user may need to run more steps of the MCMC algorithm, or even redefine their Bayesian model.
+It is important to run convergence diagnostics every time a Bayesian model is run, as they provide information on whether the samples generated by the algorithm are representative of the posterior distribution of the parameters, or if more steps of the MCMC algorithm need to be run.

 \hypertarget{posterior-predictive-check}{